 - Get unlimited overseas hospital cover – look for a policy that provides unlimited overseas hospital cover in case you need an extended hospital stay, and includes emergency evacuation in case you need to be airlifted to the nearest hospital or flown back home for treatment.

-- Always declare pre-existing medical conditions – Be honest on your application.
+- Always declare pre-existing medical conditions – Be honest in your application.
 Not declaring pre-existing conditions (including pregnancy) could void your policy and leave you significantly out-of-pocket.

-- Consider paying more to insure valuables – Carefully check how much the policy pays out for loss of cash, luggage, jewellery or electronics such as laptops, cameras and phones.
+- Consider paying more to insure valuables – Carefully check how much the policy pays out for loss of cash, luggage, jewelry or electronics such as laptops, cameras, and phones.
 It can be worth paying a little extra for higher cover to fully insure your valuables.

 - Multi-trip policies – if you are travelling more than once a year, a multi-trip (annual) policy may work out cheaper than buying separate policies for each trip.

-- Cover any risky sport – if you are going to be doing any high-risk activities such as sky-diving, jet skiing, riding a scooter or quadbike, make sure you’re covered for these specific activities to ensure you don’t have to foot the bill if something goes wrong.
+- Cover any risky sport – if you are going to be doing any high-risk activities such as sky-diving, jet skiing, riding a motorbike, make sure you’re covered for these specific activities to ensure you don’t have to foot the bill if something goes wrong.

 About the Author

 When Laura Crowden isn’t travelling overseas, she’s busy working (to save up for her next trip!) as Corporate Affairs Manager for iSelect.
 Her travel essentials: her eye mask, at least five actual books and travel insurance.

 What travel disasters have you run into, and where has travel insurance saved you a huge bill?